odud-by/uae-fdi-resilience-analysis/README.md

 |-----------------|-------------------|-------------------|
 | Blended (w = 0.5) | 50.1 | 51.4 |

 The blended forecast softens the normalization implied by the ARDL model while avoiding full extrapolation of recent acceleration.
-It represents a balanced baseline that incorporates both structural discipline and recent momentum.
+It provides a balanced baseline that incorporates both historical discipline and recent momentum.

-This central blend serves as the reference forecast for policy interpretation.
+This central blend serves as the reference for policy interpretation.

 ## Sensitivity to ARDL Weight